Mumtaj-A/advanced-web-D-note/README.md

 C --> B
 B --> E[View]
 E --> A
+👉 This separation makes development clean, structured, and teamwork-friendly.

-2) Uses of MVC Framework
+<details> <summary>📌 2) Uses of MVC Framework</summary>
 Clean application structure.

 Reusability → components can be reused.